-The SWEMWBS is a short version of the Warwick–Edinburgh Mental Well-being Scale (WEMWBS).
+The SWEMWBS is a short version of the Warwick–Edinburgh Mental Wellbeing Scale (WEMWBS).
 The WEMWBS was developed to enable the monitoring of mental wellbeing in the general population and the evaluation of projects, programmes and policies which aim to improve mental wellbeing.
 The SWEMWBS uses seven of the WEMWBS’s 14 statements about thoughts and feelings, which relate more to functioning than feelings and so offer a slightly different perspective on mental wellbeing.
 The seven statements are positively worded with five response categories from ‘none of the time’ to ‘all of the time’.
 Children and young people are asked to describe their experiences over the past two weeks.
 Although the WEMWBS was not designed to monitor mental wellbeing at an individual level, research (in adults) suggests that the WEMWBS could detect clinically meaningful change (Collins, Gibson, Parkin, Parkinson, Shave & Dyer, 2012; Maheswaran, Weich, Powell & Stewart-Brown 2012).

-|Test-retest reliability||Degree to which the same respondents have the same score after period of time when trait shouldn’t have changed||No information available|
+|Test-retest reliability||Degree to which the same respondents have the same score after a period when a trait should not have changed||

 |Discriminant validity||Lack of correlation with opposite concepts||

 The SWEMWBS is designed to be completed by individuals either on paper or on a computer.

 Scores range from 7 to 35 and higher scores indicate higher positive mental wellbeing.
-The idea of well-being is fairly new.
-Therefore, it is difficult to fully interpret what the scores mean for each individual.
-However, you can see how individual’s scores compare with national survey data which can be found here.
+The idea of wellbeing is fairly new, therefore, it is difficult to fully interpret what the scores mean for each individual.
+However, you can see how individual’s scores compare with national survey data (from adults) which can be found here:

 SWEMWBS is protected by copyright, the Reproduction copyrights for SWEMWBS are as follows and must be presented on any copy of SWEMWBS used:

-“Short Warwick Edinburgh Mental Well-Being Scale (SWEMWBS) © NHS Health Scotland, University of Warwick and University of Edinburgh, 2008, all rights reserved.”
+“Short Warwick Edinburgh Mental Wellbeing Scale (SWEMWBS) © NHS Health Scotland, University of Warwick and University of Edinburgh, 2008, all rights reserved.”

 If you produce any documents outlining your SWEMWBS results (e.g. reports, presentations) you need to reference SWEMWBS as above.